DTrejo/dtrejo.github.io/engineering-lead.md

 ---
 # ${this.title}

-Let’s say that our definition of engineering lead is someone who can lead an engineering project that spans multiple engineers/teams/months.

-This article attempts to describe  how to replicate the decision making processes that a lean-ish engineering team lead would want from their coworkers.
+This article attempts to describe  how to replicate the decision making processes that a lean-ish engineering team lead would make, along with how they’d want their coworkers to help.

+Let’s say that our definition of engineering lead is someone who leads an engineering project that spans multiple engineers/teams/months.

 The way the team lead uses these lists, is that for every new project, they make a copy of the lists and then whenever the list is being executed by another person, they review it together to add/delete/reword items so that the person agrees and understands the work requested of them.
-Ideally this helps people feel they have decision-making power on their own work, and aren’t blindly executing.
+Ideally this helps people feel they have decision-making power over their own work, and aren’t blindly executing.

+Please note these checklists are very specific to Credit Karma—you’d definitely want to customize them to match your workplace.

 ## Team Lead’s Checklist
 - Make a copy of all the checklists